🇵🇱

 Very Common

-Smalec · rendered pork lard, a Polish bread-starter staple
+Smalec · rendered pork lard, the traditional Polish bread-starter spread

 Served as a bread starter at traditional restaurants, smalec looks and spreads exactly like butter but is rendered pork fat.
-It arrives in a small crock alongside bread as a complimentary first course — often described simply as "bread with spread."
-International visitors unfamiliar with the tradition have no visual signal that it is animal-based.
-In Warsaw's dedicated vegan restaurants this is not a concern; in any traditional bar mleczny or regional venue, it is the first trap you encounter.
+It arrives in a small crock alongside bread as a complimentary first course, often described simply as "spread."
+International visitors have no visual signal it is animal-based.
+At any traditional bar mleczny or regional venue, it is the first trap encountered.

-Bread baskets at traditional restaurants · bar mleczny (milk bar) · regional and rural eateries · home-style cooking venues
+Bread baskets at traditional restaurants · bar mleczny · regional and rural eateries · home-style cooking venues

 Meat Stock in Soups